 The Four Degrees of Burn Injuries

 In addition to the cause of a burn, these injuries also fall into different categories based on their severity.
-These categories are known as degrees, with first-degree burns carrying the least consequences and fourth-degree burns carrying the most.
+These categories are known as degrees, with first-degree burns carrying the least severe consequences and fourth-degree burns being the most severe.

-First-degree burns are less severe than any other burn injury.
+First-degree burns are the least severe type of burn injury.
 Also known as superficial burns, these injuries involve redness and swelling and rarely last more than a few days.

 Second-degree burns are far more painful than first-degree burns.
 These burns impact the outer layer of skin as well as several layers underneath and cause redness, pain, and blisters.

 Third-degree burns are severe injuries that must be treated immediately.
-They carry symptoms like charred or blackened skin and damage every layer of skin.
+The symptoms include charred or blackened skin and damage every layer of skin.
 These injuries often destroy the nerves at the burn site.

 Fourth-degree burns are the most dangerous.
 These burns destroy not only the skin but also the muscle and bone underneath.
-Many of these burns result in wrongful death.
+Some of these burns can result in death.